 Trusts and estates matters are supported by Nicole Wickham, who joined the firm from a large, international law firm.
 Nicole has supported law firms in trusts and estates and other matters since 1998, and has particular experience interacting with the staff of the probate courts.

-In addition to Kelly and Nicole, our paralegal team currently includes the following members:
+In addition to Kelly, Nicole, and Shannon our paralegal team currently includes the following members:

 Our paralegal program includes a broad array of training sessions.
-Past training topics have included confidentiality and security; searching databases in Westlaw and Cheetah; business entity types; reading and understanding financial statements; eDiscovery and Electronically Stored Information (ESI); civil litigation procedure; appeals in New York State court; tax litigation procedure; the Internal Revenue Code and the Tax Cut and Jobs Act of 2017; criminal procedure; the application of the federal sentencing guidelines to criminal tax cases; and estate planning.
+Past training topics have included: an introduction to the legal method; the importance of confidentiality and security; searching databases in Westlaw, Law360 and Cheetah; developing cases using CaseMap software; understanding different business entity types; reading and understanding financial statements; eDiscovery and Electronically Stored Information (ESI); conducting privilege reviews; civil litigation procedure; taking and defending depositions; litigating before the U.S. Court of International Trade; handling appeals in New York State court; immigration law; criminal procedure; tax litigation procedure; the Internal Revenue Code and the Tax Cut and Jobs Act of 2017; using tax insurance; working with private investigators; the importance of Kovel relationships; conducting cross-examination at trial; the application of the federal sentencing guidelines to criminal tax cases; handling high-profile cases; the tax law implications of multi-jurisdiction residency or travel; understanding the IRS’ “Circular 230”; Bitcoin/Blockchain basics; principles of administrative law; introduction to NYC procurement law; facilitating vendor integrity disclosure using “PASSPort,” NYC’s government contracting portal; and estate planning and administration.
+We have also arranged for paralegal program alumni to return as guest speakers, to describe their post-K&F experiences in law school and other career paths.

-Our past paralegals have gone on to attend law school and other graduate programs at Bryn Mawr College, Columbia University, New York University, Harvard University, Stanford University, University of Cambridge, and Yale University.
+Our past paralegals have gone on to attend law school at Columbia University, New York University, Harvard University, Stanford University, and University of California, Irvine, and other graduate programs at Bryn Mawr College, Columbia University, Harvard University, Stanford University, University of Cambridge, and Yale University.